 Advanced Dining Reservations are recommended for all of these restaurants – especially Cinderella’s Royal Table and Be Our Guest Restaurant.
 Those are some of the hardest Disney Advanced Dining Reservations to get.

-Your hard work and planning will be rewarded by a refreshing adult libation in the park. 😉
+If you plan ahead, your hard work and planning will be definitely be rewarded by a refreshing adult libation in the park. 😉

 Locations of Restaurants Serving Alcohol in the Magic Kingdom

-If you are interested in seeing menus, an interactive google map of restaurant locations and amenities of every restaurant in Magic Kingdom, check out our Comprehensive Guide to Magic Kingdom Restaurants.
+If you are interested in seeing menus and an interactive google map of restaurant locations and amenities of every restaurant in Magic Kingdom, check out our Comprehensive Guide to Magic Kingdom Restaurants.

-It includes information on every Magic Kingdom restaurant, including maps and menus.
+It includes information on every Magic Kingdom restaurant.